S-Mancl/shakespeare-syntax-highlight/README.md

-# A syntax highlighter for Shakespear Programming Language
+# A syntax highlighter for Shakespeare Programming Language
 When I started to program in this wonderful and crazy language I discovered there was no syntax higlighter (EDIT: there was one for Atom, linked below, but I discovered it too late...).

 So I created one!
 That's cool right?